By Thomas Schreiner

 Erasmus inclined against Pauline authorship but said he would submit to ecclesiastical authorities since the matter was inconsequential.10

-Luther rejected Pauline authorship, believing that Heb 2:3 proves the book could not have come from Paul.
+Luther rejected Pauline authorship, believing that Hebrews 2:3 proves the book could not have come from Paul.
 Luther had a novel but brilliant guess regarding authorship, proposing that the book was written by Apollos.11

 Hebrews is beautifully written and has an Alexandrian feel, fitting with Apollos’s eloquence and Alexandrian roots (Acts 18:24).
-Calvin also agreed that Paul wasn’t the writer based on Heb 2:3, suggesting that either Luke or Clement of Rome penned the letter.
+Calvin also agreed that Paul wasn’t the writer based on Hebrews 2:3, suggesting that either Luke or Clement of Rome penned the letter.